Sol Oriens: 2023: three-year-old season

-Sol Oriens was registered to the Japanese Derby (Tōkyō Yūshun), and the horse underwent training smoothly without any incidents leading up to the race.
-On May 25, the gate positions for the derby were announced, and he drew gate number 5.
+Sol Oriens was registered for the Japanese Derby (Tōkyō Yūshun), and the horse underwent training smoothly without any incidents leading up to the race.
+On May 25, the gate positions for the Derby were announced, and he drew gate number 5.
 This marked the third instance in the history of graded races where an undefeated horse who won the Satsuki Sho drew gate 5 in the Derby, following Symboli Rudolf in 1984, Deep Impact in 2005, and Contrail in 2020.
 All three of these horses went on to become undefeated Triple Crown winners, and notably, Contrail also drew gate 1 for the Satsuki Sho.
 In addition, among the horses that won from gate 5 was the Triple Crown winner Orfevre.
-The gate position drew a lot of expectations and his winning odds went 1.8, making him the favorite.
-The race began and he had a great start and positioned himself near the front.
+The gate position drew a lot of expectations, and his winning odds went to 1.8, making him the favorite.
+The race began, and he had a great start and positioned himself near the front.
 The race was led by Pax Ottomanica, who won the Principal Stakes, and set a slow pace as the head of the pack.
 Sol Oriens positioned himself in mid-pack along the inside, waiting for his moment.
 In the homestretch, his jockey Takeshi Yokoyama let him off the bridle.
 With 350m left in the race, they found a path to the outside and made a final charge.
 In the final stretch, they held off late challengers, Hearts Concerto on the outside and Bellagio Opera, ridden by Takeshi's older brother Kazuo Yokoyama, from the inside.
 However, they couldn't catch Tastiera, whom Sol Oriens had defeated previously in the Satsuki Sho, finishing in second place, just a neck behind.
 Takeshi Yokoyama, who rode the favorite Efforia, finished second to Shahryar two years ago on the same race.
 This experience added to the intensity of Takeshi's desire to win the Derby this time.
 Despite the strong determination he expressed before the race, he fell short of redemption and was instead defeated by the horse he had previously defeated.
 The owner Shadai Racehorse was also unable to complete the double crown with Isla Bonita back in 2014.
 After the race, Takeshi Yokoyama expressed his regret, stating, "I apologize for not living up to being the favorite.
 There were moments where he showed a tendency to lean inward balance-wise."
 He also mentioned, "The slow pace affected his ability to show his speed in the stretch.
 It was really unlucky."